Azure/ADX-in-a-Day-Lab1/README.md

 ---
 #### Task 10: Create bins and visualize time series 🎓
-Write a query to show a timechart of the number of records 30 minute bins (buckets).
-Each point on the timechart represent the number of logs on that bucket.
+Write a query to show a timechart of the number of records in 30 minute bins (buckets).
+Each point on the timechart represent the number of logs in that bucket.

 Example result:<br>
 <img src="/assets/images/timeseries.png" width="500">